ihr-it-projekt/DayZModsInfo/RevivePlayer/Readme.md

         "health": 1.0, // Health the player get when revived (0.0 - 1.0) 1.0 = 100%
         "blood": 1.0, // Blood the player get when revived (0.0 - 1.0) 1.0 = 100%
         "shock": 1.0 // Shock the player get when revived (0.0 - 1.0) 0 means 100% shock, 1.0 means no shock
     },
-    "currencyConfig": {
-        "currencyValues": { // Currency values for the your currencies "MoneyRuble1": 1, // "ItemName": ITEM VALUE
-            "MoneyRuble5": 5,
-            "MoneyRuble10": 10,
-            "MoneyRuble25": 25,
-            "MoneyRuble50": 50,
-            "MoneyRuble100": 100
-        },
-        "useMoneyFromLBMasterATM": 1 // If you ae using advanced banking system from LBMaster, you can use to take the money from the ATM.
-0 = disabled, 1 = enabled
-    },
     "hospitalSpawnPoints": [ // Positions of hospital spawn points, player will spawn on one of them randomly {